-- Student Enrollment: State Aid Foundation revenue received is driven by the District's blended student count.
-A total of 90% of the blended count is not known until the first Wednesday of October 2022.
-The District is projecting an enrollment increase of 11 students for fiscal year 2022-2023. - Foundation Allowance: The State of Michigan passed a School Aid Fund budget that will increase the District's per pupil foundation allowance by \$450 per pupil for fiscal year 2022-2023.
-The District budgeted an increase of \$435 per pupil. - Pandemic: The COVID-19 pandemic continues to have a significant impact on district operations.
-Although the amount of Federal aid has been substantial, operations continue to be impacted by a labor shortage and material lead times.
+- > Student Enrollment: State Aid Foundation revenue received is driven by the District's blended student count.
+A total of 90% of the blended count is not known until the first Wednesday of October 2023.
+The District is projecting an enrollment increase of 3 students for fiscal year 2023-2024. - ➤ Foundation Allowance: The State of Michigan passed a School Aid Fund budget that will increase the District's per pupil foundation allowance by 5% or \$458 per pupil for fiscal year 2023-2024.
+The District's 2023-2024 Original Budget includes the \$458 per pupil increase.

-- Retirement Rate: The State retirement rate that is most applicable to District Public Schools employees is 28.23%, effective October 1, 2022, that is charged to districts to fund the retirement system.
-In addition, the State charges and funds a stabilization rate which is projected to be 16.65% for fiscal year 2022-2023.
-The ability of the state to continue to subsidize the stabilization rate is a concern. - Employee Contracts: The District has three collectively bargained agreements (CBAs).
+- Pandemic/ESSER: The COVID-19 pandemic continues to have an impact on district operations through labor shortages and material lead times.
+Various Federal funding associated with the pandemic, such as American Rescue Plan/ESSER III, are also coming to an end. - > Retirement Rate: The State retirement rate that is most applicable to District employees is 31.34%, effective October 1, 2023, that is charged to districts to fund the retirement system.
+In addition, the State charges and funds a stabilization rate which is projected to be 16.89% for fiscal year 2023-2024.
+The ability of the state to continue to subsidize the stabilization rate is a concern. - ➤ Employee Contracts: The District has three collectively bargained agreements (CBAs).
 The most significant, from a financial perspective, is the East Lansing Education Association (ELEA).
 The ELEA's CBA is settled through June 30, 2025.